OpenITI/documentation/index.md

 Users of the OpenITI corpus will find the corpus in two key locations:
 GitHub
 ([https://github.com/openiti](https://github.com/openiti))
-and Zenodo (links for releases given below).
-The first is the active version of the corpus, and the second keeps a snapshot of the corpus at a given time.
+and [Zenodo](https://zenodo.org/record/4513723#.YDYKUmj0ncs) (links for specific releases given below).
+The first is the active version of the corpus, and the second keeps snapshots of the corpus at a given time, for citation purposes.

 ### The GitHub Repositories